DuncanSchouten/barber-jekyll/_works/cgph.markdown

 #### Problem: Frustrating, multi-step process for checking availability
 Given the strong emphasis by all stakeholders on the goal of increasing venue bookings, the online booking request system is, perhaps, the website’s most important functional element.

-The original system, however, forced users through a multi-step process to check venue availability:
+The original system, however, **forced users through a multi-step process** to check venue availability:

 ![Old booking process flow](/uploads/CGPH-Old-Booking-Process.png){:width="500px"}

 This created two problems:
-1. Users on mobile devices were particularly averse to this (as verified in the data for site drop-offs).
+1. Users on mobile devices were particularly averse to this (as verified in the data for site drop-offs)
-2. The booking calendar file was only periodically updated&mdash;meaning that visitors often made requests for dates that had already been booked.
+2. The booking calendar file was only periodically updated&mdash;meaning that visitors often made requests for dates that had already been booked

 #### Solution: Design a system for surfacing real-time booking data

 I consulted with venue staff to investigate the parameters of their backend booking system and ideate possible approaches.
-Eventually, we settled on the idea of a calendar interface that surfaced real-time booking information.
-This was further distilled to a few core requirements:
+Eventually, we settled on the idea of a **calendar interface that surfaced real-time booking information.** This was further distilled to a few core requirements:

 * Each date has three possible booking periods (morning, evening, and full-day)
 * Calendar must visually differentiate between dates with partial and full-day bookings